Who We Are

 Maia Ferdman has been fascinated by culture, identity, and peace-building since an early age.
 She grew up in a Jewish Argentinian family in San Diego, where speaking Spanish at Passover seders and discussing diversity at the dinner table was the norm.
 She founded Bridges out of a belief that our capacity to build connections across difference is essential to our communities’, country’s, and world’s survival.
 Through Bridges, Maia has trained government and nonprofit groups in cultural competency, organized numerous interfaith programs, led community engagement efforts about racial equity, and facilitated conversations across differences about policing, homelessness, the Israeli-Palestinian conflict, and more.
 She is a skilled facilitator and educator who brings energy, nuance, and heart to all her work.

-Maia is also the project manager of the UCLA Initiative to Study Hate, and the former Assistant Director of the UCLA Luskin Center for History and Policy (where she produced the bi-weekly podcast Then & Now).
-Maia also previously staffed The City of Los Angeles Human Relations Commission, a mayor-appointed advisory board tasked with fighting discrimination and promoting positive intergroup relations in Los Angeles.
+Maia is the former Assistant Director of the UCLA Luskin Center for History and Policy (where she produced the bi-weekly podcast Then & Now), and she previously staffed The City of Los Angeles Human Relations Commission, a mayor-appointed advisory board tasked with fighting discrimination and promoting positive intergroup relations in Los Angeles.
 She was also trained as a mediator with the City Attorney’s Dispute Resolution Program and a facilitator and coach with Resetting the Table.
+Prior to her role with the City, Maia worked with The Jewish Federation of Greater Los Angeles and with the American Jewish Joint Distribution Committee developing programming about global Jewish religious and cultural diversity.
+Through this role she lived in Bulgaria and spent extensive time in India and Israel.
+She holds a B.A. in Global Studies and an M.A. in Latin American Studies from UCLA.

 Collaborators